pamgene/globaltest_operator/README.md

 ##### Description

-The `globaltest_operator` performs a global hypothesis test for association of groups of variables, covariates, features with a respons or grouping variable.
+The `globaltest_operator` performs a global hypothesis test for association of groups of variables, covariates, features with a response or grouping variable.
 This is a Tercen wrapper for the R-package `globaltest`.

 ##### Usage